Japan Property Tax And More: An Easy Guide For Foreigners

 However, the basic exemption for inheritance tax is 30 million JPY plus JPY 6 million JPY per statutory heir.
 For gift tax, the annual exemption per recipient is 1.1 million JPY.

-All inherited property are under Japanese taxation, regardless if you are in Japan or not.
-If you don’t reside in Japan when you acquire the property, only the property in Japan is taxes.
+All inherited property are under Japanese taxation, regardless of whether you are in Japan.
+If you don’t reside in Japan when you acquire the property, only the property in Japan is taxed.

-There are certain conditions for foreigner properties, too.
-Mainly concerning with your nationality:
+There are certain conditions for foreign property, too.
+Mainly concerning your nationality:

 • Japanese Nationals: If you had a domicile in Japan within 10 years before the decedent's death, both domestic and foreign properties are taxed.